semantic-logs/spec/README.md

 One of:

-* `error` The application has encountered an error.
+* `ERROR` The application has encountered an error.
 These errors should be reported to a human and the human should take action.
-* `warn` A warning.
+* `WARN` A warning.
 Warning do not need to be raised with a human.
-* `info` Informational.
+* `INFO` Informational.
-* `debug` Debugging diagnotics.
+* `DEBUG` Debugging diagnotics.
 Typcially no logged in production systems.

 How does this interact with `stdout` and `stderr`?